Taylor Review unveils ‘contractor-centric’ proposals

 'Not specific enough'

-Crawford Temple, of freelance work compliance specialist Professional Passport said: “The report has many high-level recommendations, but they are just not specific enough.
+Crawford Temple, of freelance work compliance specialist Professional Passport said: “The report ['Good Work; The Taylor Review of Modern Working Practices'] has many high-level recommendations, but they are just not specific enough.

 “It is therefore difficult to put any value or meaning around them.
 Once again the issue of tax has been side-stepped and this will be a critical element in the mix of tax versus rights.”